jeffmanful/design-system-package/README.md

 # Design-system-tokens
-Design system token package test
+An example of a design system package